Last updated: January 20, 2021

 We are so excited that you have decided to join us this summer!
 Due to the ongoing nature of COVID-19, we will continue to make some changes to our policies and procedures.
 The safety of our campers and staff is alwasy our number one priority.
 Thank you, in advance, for your patience and understanding.
 Click each question below to view the corresponding answer:

 When you send your child to camp, you entrust us with their care.
 We want you to think of us as your partner in your child's well-being.
 We can only keep our end of the partnership if we have the information to prepare our team and ensure your child is well cared for and free to have the best time ever.

 There have been times when, because we didn't know about a particular child's needs, we could not respond to their behavior properly and they were unable to remain at camp.
 The better prepared we are before camp, the better we can help your child be successful once they are here.

 Campers will not be allowed to be dropped-off before their published arrival time.
 Late arrivals must call and be checked in separately.

-Families will receive two 'Pick-up Permits' and will be assigned a 'Family Pick up Verification Number.'
-These are to be hung on the rearview mirror for drop off and pick up verification.
+Families will receive two 'Pick-up Placards' to place on their dashboard.
 You will receive these on the first day of your child's first session.
-If you are attending multiple sessions, please reuse the permits.
+If you are attending multiple sessions, feel free to reuse the permits.